brianclements03/Regression_Project/README.md

 ## Project Goals

 The ultimate goal of this project is to build a model that predicts the tax value of the homes in question with a higher accuracy than the baseline I have chosen.
-I will use Residual Mean Square Error as my metric for evaluation.
+I will use Residual Mean Square Error as my metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.

+The final deliverable will be the RMSE value resulting from my best model, contrasted with the baseline RMSE.

+Additionally, a Jupyter Notebook with my main findings and conclusions will be a key deliverable; many .py files will exist as a back-up to the main Notebook (think "under-the-hood" coding that will facilitate the presentation).

 ## Project Description